-There were a small number of restrictive practices in place to support residents' safety and well-being and the majority of these were recorded as such and regularly reviewed; however there were a small number of restrictive practices that were used for safety reasons that was not being recorded or reviewed as such.
+There were a small number of restrictive practices in place to support residents' safety and well-being and these were recorded as such and regularly reviewed.
+These included valves on water pipes, a locked gate and cupboards and reduced access to fabrics and clothing.
+In addition there were a small number of restrictive practices that were used for safety reasons as outlined in the provider's policies such as window restrictors and locking away of chemicals and these were being recorded or reviewed as such.